aasheth/aasheth.github.io/_pages/research.md

 {: style="text-align: justify;"}

 ### Computational Linear Algebra and Machine Learning
-  * Implementation of partial/complete pivoting LU factorization for discretized integral equations governing bacteria population dynamics.
+  * Implementation of partial/complete pivoting LU factorization algorithms for discretized integral equations.
   * Support vector machine (SVM) for NASA asteroid classification.
   * Convolution NNs for prediction of Angle of Attack of airfoils from 2D snapshots.
   * Feedforward neural networks to predict mechanical properties of fibre composites.